lindaojinnaka/T2A1-Workbook/README.md

-## 4. Provide an overview and description of a standard source control workflow
+## 4. Provide an overview and description of a standard source control workflow.
 Word Count guide: 100-200 words

-## 5. Provide an overview and description of a standard software testing process (e.g. manual testing)
+## 5. Provide an overview and description of a standard software testing process (e.g. manual testing).
 Word Count guide: 100-200 words

-## 6. Discuss and analyse requirements related to information system security and how they relate to the project
+## 6. Discuss and analyse requirements related to information system security and how they relate to the project.
 Word Count guide: 100-200 words

-## 7. Discuss common methods of protecting information and data and how you would apply them to the project
+## 7. Discuss common methods of protecting information and data and how you would apply them to the project.
 Word Count guide: 100-200 words

-## 8. Research what your legal obligations are in relation to handling user data and how they can be met for the project
+## 8. Research what your legal obligations are in relation to handling user data and how they can be met for the project.

 ## 9. Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.